 You knew this was going to be included right?
 Walt Disney World is the most visited vacation resort in the world, with an attendance of over 52 million people annually.
 The Disney property covers 27,258 acres (43 sq mi) housing twenty-seven themed resort hotels, nine non–Disney hotels, four theme parks, two water parks, several golf courses, a camping resort, and other entertainment venues.
 Disney has something for everyone.
 I went for the first time when I was 10 years old and I was all about the Magic Kingdom and meeting Mickey and Minnie.
 Now at 25 years old, posting up in Epcot and drinking my way “around the world” is my kind of fun.

 This might be my absolute favorite Florida experience of all.
 Manatees are extremely protected in Florida, and you can only legally swim with them in one place in Florida: Crystal River.
+If swimming with a 1200 lb. gentle giant isn’t your thing, make your way to Weeki Wachee.
+Spend an afternoon kayaking down the Weeki Wachee River and theres a good chance you’ll spot a manatee or two.
 Manatees are mammals and need to stay in warm water to maintain their body temperature.
 In the winter months, the ocean water temperature dips and the manatees head inland to seek the warm water of Florida’s many natural hot springs, where the water stays a toasty 72 degrees all year round.
 This means the best time to spot manatees is during the winter months.
-I can’t say enough about how cool this experience was.
+I can’t say enough about how cool my two manatee experiences have been.

 Get out on the Water